Da Lat Market: History

 In the early 20th century, migration to mountains of Da Lat was slowly increasing from the Central region of Vietnam.
 By 1929, the town population surpassed 2,000 residents.
 A missionary built an open market with the lumber from surrounding forests, which would be colloquially called the Chợ Cây (Tree Market) By 1960, a more stable, two-story market "Chợ Đà Lạt" was built in a valley next to its original location to safely replace Chợ Cây.
 In 1993, an adjacent second block was constructed that would considerably expand the market.
-In 2010, "Block C" went into construction which would add 5,000m² to the Cho Da Lat complex.
+In 2010, "Block C" went into construction which would add 5,000m² to the Da Lat Market complex.
 Although the structure stood as the most prominent in the city for decades, the rapid development of Dalat as a tourist destination as well as a point of commerce soon made the market one of the smallest in a neighborhood of high-rise hotels.
 In 2017, plans were announced for the Hoa Binh Center project that would restructure the entire city center in way that would frame the market as a cultural landmark and ultimately attempt to position the city of Dalat as a point for international tourism.